Dana La Chapelle, Co-Chair

 Ira Mitchell, Co-Chair

 Ira offers the Board his perspective on the challenges those with disabilities face living and working in the community.
 He came to Evanston to attend the Professional Assistance Center for Education (P.A.C.E.
 Program) at National Louis University and has served on the Board of Directors of Natural Ties, another Evanston-based nonprofit.
-Ira is a records management supervisor for Ricoh USA.
+Ira is the Site Manager for Ricoh USA.

 Chad Beckman